icesonata/DictApp/README.md

 # Load Balance
 - Load balancer is designed for model consist of 2 servers.
+- Load Balancer doesn't do neither encryption nor decryption.
 - Run at least 2 server by simply executing sln file by using Ctrl + F5 before starting running Load Balancer.
-- Load Balancer doesn't do neither encryption nor decryption.
+Require a server has localhost address with port 8888 and one has locahost address with port 9000.

 # Note
 - The application is for learning and experiment purposes.
 And I will not hide any error by using try-catch statement.